Skip to content

 Our Urchin Wall Lights are handcrafted using sustainable ash, oak or walnut wood.
 The slatted wooden timbers allows light to escape through the seams, creating pools of brightness in the dark.

-Reflecting metal shines under a suspended filament bulb.
-Our Wheal Wall Light blends nature with elegance to put the lustre in illumination.
+Our Hanter Wall Light blends nature with elegance to put the lustre in illumination.

 What is the kelvin scale?